varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

 Red Hat / CentOS
 ................

-Latest version is available as prebuilt RPMs (el5 and el6) on `repo.varnish-cache.org`_ .
+The latest version is available as prebuilt RPMs (el5 and el6) on `repo.varnish-cache.org`_ .

 See the online Red Hat installation instructions for more information.